aberonni/generator-cordovangular/README.md

     - [Android](http://developer.android.com/sdk/index.html#ExistingIDE)
     - etc...

-- Download this repository to your computer and `cd` into the downloaded folder
-- Install the generator: `npm link`
+- Install the generator: `npm install -g generator-cordovangular`
 - Run: `yo cordovangular` from the folder where you wish to scaffold the app

 ## Usage